Innovative neuroscience research is vital, but individuals with mental illness pose some unique ethical concerns in terms of their participation.

 Inclusion of such vulnerable patients often is important, as they might be the population targeted for potential therapeutic effect.
 “Necessary precautions need to be taken so that these individuals are fully informed, to the extent of their capacity, about all phases and methods of the study and their ability to withdraw without penalization,” Giordano says.

 Most individuals working in this area are keenly aware of necessary safeguards that are incumbent to the research.
 Still, things can go wrong.
 “There may be some misapprehension on whether subjects are fully comprehending,” Giordano notes.
-“Therefore, it is best to be overtly cautious and diligent in ensuring active informed consent.”
+“Therefore, it is best to be overly cautious and diligent in ensuring active informed consent.”

 Big data also pose ethical issues unique to neuropsychiatric research.
 On the positive side, it “increases the scope, types, and extent of information capable of being gathered and synthesized in psychiatric research,” Giordano offers.